-- Answer requests concerning planning and design guidelines regarding pedestrian and bicycle facilities and provide review of bicycle and pedestrian projects and facilities with KYTC's HDO and CO Divisions, ADDs, MPOs, and local government. - Review the list of proposed resurfacing projects for opportunities to improve biking and walking facilities through restriping and other improvements as part of Maintenance activities.
-Review for compliance with local bike/ped plans where appropriate. - Provide bicycle and pedestrian considerations within forecast summaries.
+- Answer requests concerning planning and design guidelines regarding bike/ped facilities and provide review of bike/ped projects and facilities with KYTC's HDO and CO Divisions, ADDs, MPOs, and local governments. - Review and comment on requests for signage or other options (such as Share the Road signs) to recognize bike/ped facilities. - Review the list of proposed resurfacing projects for opportunities as part of Maintenance activities to improve bike/ped facilities through restriping and other improvements.
+Review for compliance with local bike/ped plans where appropriate. - Provide bike/ped accommodation considerations within traffic forecast, planning study, and other Project Development reports.